BingyaoHuang/single-shot-pro-cam-calib/README.md

 1. Print a checkerboard pattern and glue it to a white board.
 Make sure the checkerboard pattern is at the center of the white board and its width/height is around **1/3** of the white board's width/height.
 2. Place the white board (with checkerboard glued to it) in front of camera and projector.
 3. Run `calibApp.mlapp` to start the GUI.
+4. In the GUI, select the projector screen in the top-left `Projector Control` panel dropdown, then click `Preview` on the right of the dropdown to preview the projected structured light pattern.
-4. Select the right projector and camera in the GUI click `PreviewCam` and `PreviewPrj` button to start camera and projector preview, make sure the white board is in camera's and projector's FOV, i.e, the color grid covers the entire white board and the camera has a full view of the white board.
+5. Then select the camera in the top-right `Camera Control` panel, click `Preview` button to start camera review, make sure the white board is in camera's and projector's FOV, i.e, the color grid covers the entire white board and the camera has a full view of the white board.
-5. Adjust the projector color grid brightness using the `Projector Brightness` slider and camera parameters using the sliders in `Camera Control` panel.
-Adjust camera `Exposure` to ensure the color grid is not underexposed or overexposed.
+6. Adjust the projector color grid brightness using the `Projector Brightness` slider and camera parameters using the sliders in `Camera Control` panel.
+Make sure the color grid is not underexposed or overexposed.
-6. Start to capture the images as shown in the gif below.
+7. Start to capture the images as shown in the gif below.
 The checkerboard and color grid images will be saved as `lightGrid[i].png` and `colorGrid[i].png`, where `i` is the ith position, e.g.,  `colorGrid01.png` is the color grid image at the 1st position.
 Although **at least three poses** are sufficient we highly encourage to take more, refer to [Bouguet][7] for a good example.
-7. Once sufficient images are captured, click `Calibration` tab on top and select the sets you want to use for calibration, then type the printed checkerboard square size in the text box below `Calibrate` button.
+8. Once sufficient images are captured, click `Calibration` tab on top and select the sets you want to use for calibration, then type the printed checkerboard square size in the text box below `Calibrate` button.
 Finally click `Calibrate` button.

 ![calib](doc/calib.gif)